 As you approach the Wickiup Plains, you will notice the ground begin to get a little sandier and harder to walk in.
 At 2.1 miles, you will come to another intersection, the the Wickiup Plains trail heading left and the Moraine Lake Trail heading right.
 Turn right and follow the Moraine Lake Trail.
 Soon, the trees will start to thin and then, BAM, there’s South Sister in all her glory, dead ahead.

 Just because you are now in Wickiup Plains, you may expect the climbing to be over.
 Well, it’s not.
 In fact, things start to get steeper at this point.
 You just may not notice it because the views are pretty cool.
-You first introduction to the plains lasts about a third of a mile.
+Your first introduction to the plains lasts about a third of a mile.
 From here, you can see South Sister rising above a wooded hill in front of you.
-Le Conte Crater is the rounded hill to the right of it.
+Le Conte Crater is the rounded hill to the left of it.
 As you frolic through the meadow, you will even see the top of the Wife poking up between Le Conte and South Sister.

 As you begin to approach the trees on the far side of this opening, there will be another trail, the Le Conte Crater Trail veering off to your left.
 Stay to the right on the Moraine Lake Trail and plow back into the trees.
 The next mile and a half is a mixture of climbing up steep benches, thick with trees, and then breaking out of the trees into sections of the Wickiup Plains, with South Sister dominating the skyline.
 Climbing the benches are fairly steep, but short, and the open areas are a much more gradual up hill.
 Following that fun, you will encounter the climbers trail and have a decision to make.

-If you want, you can head left down the climbers trail and back to the trailhead.
+If you want, you can head right down the climbers trail and back to the trailhead.
 Or, if you prefer, Moraine Lake is less than ¾ of a mile, dead ahead.
 You should head to it because you have come all this way and it is worth the extra mileage.
 So continue on, with views of Broken Top opening up before you.
 The trail loops around a bluff and enters a virtual moonscape, with just patches of grasses growing on the pumice soil.
 The trail drops a little over 200 feet on its way to the lake, but the water is surprising warm and a quick soaking of your feet or even a swim will certainly refresh you for the climb back up.

-Once you finish with Moraine Lake and return to the climbers trail, head to the right and begin your decent towards Devils Lake.
+Once you finish with Moraine Lake and return to the climbers trail, head to the left and begin your decent towards Devils Lake.
 The trail dives into a canyon and quickly begins descending back towards the Cascade Lakes Highway.
 The forest is thick and offers plenty of shade, and you will likely pass your fair share of hikers on your way down.
 Watch out for a large boulder lying in the middle of the canyon, with a sign in front of it telling you that if you write on the rock, the MAN will come find you.
 This also closely marks the halfway point of your decent.

 Soon, you will hear the roar of Hell Creek, and cars, as you near the highway.
 Follow the trail across the highway and then the final quarter of a mile back to the parking area.
 Maybe you even brought a kayak or SUP so you can enjoy a relaxing float in beautiful Devils Lake as a celebration of your great adventure.